schmeister/FitGo/README.md

 }
 </pre>

+**Ok, the process and reasoning is understood.
+Lets pretend we are going to do this from scratch:**

 ## Step 1: Create some sample data with variability

 Using the same formula that we are going to fit the data to, I created a "Generate" function that adds some randomized variability to the data (XVariance & YVariance).
 This will help simulate the variations in the process and validate our fitting function, see previous graph with plotted raw data.